TanYa-Go/Babushka-Bakes/README.md

     ```

-    To get the above variables you will need to create a Strip account.
+    To get the above variables you will need to create a Stripe account.
 Please visit the [Stripe Documentation](https://stripe.com/docs) for more information.

     If you plan on pushing this application to a public repository, ensure that env.py is added to your .gitignore file.